We welcome enquiries about enrolling children at Clevedon

 Enrolment at the school is governed by an enrolment scheme, details of which are available at the bottom of this page or you can contact us at the school office.

-We have a number of spaces available throughout the year groups.
+We have a number of spaces available through our senior end (year 6-8) of the school.
 Applications can be made at the school office by calling 292-8654 or click here to download the form.

 Enrolling your child